marcsarrau/Project-Week-5-Your-Own-Project/your-project/README.md

 ## Organization
 As for the organization you can find the trello link below.
 It consists of numerous tags ans steps to make sure I was not missing anything.
+Note: the repository includes numerous csv files used in order to plot results.
+These files are often compressed in zip files.

 In order to know more about the data and racial disparity in prisons go to https://www.sentencingproject.org/